 The temperature benchmark achievable from TE materials averages between 1 and 1.5.
 Finding materials with a benchmark greater than 1.5 could significantly increase the efficiency and cost-competitiveness of materials.
 However, precise characterisation of materials is needed.

-For this reason, the AMT IA project, Development of Thermoelectric Materials for Waste Heat Recovery in Transportation Industries, aims to develop standard testing methods and procedures for TE materials and to characterise key TE properties for transportation applications.
+For this reason, the AMT project, Development of Thermoelectric Materials for Waste Heat Recovery in Transportation Industries, aims to develop standard testing methods and procedures for TE materials and to characterise key TE properties for transportation applications.

 Two international round-robin tests of TE properties were carried out in seven national and private sector laboratories.
 Each lab was provided with two sets of specimens and asked to measure and record the thermal diffusivity, specific heat, density, the Seebeck coefficient1, and electrical resistivity.